-Attach the following with all applications:

-Address each item as it applies:
+Attach the following with all final applications: Please note additions to this year's application Address each item as it applies:

 - Narrative: A complete and detailed description of the project and, when applicable, of the property involved and its proposed use.
 Describe how the project will benefit the Town and the citizens of Fairhaven and how the project is consistent with the Community Preservation Plan's "Guidelines for Submission" and "Review and Recommendation Criteria."
-Include a work plan showing the anticipated steps or phases for completion of the project and the timing and estimated cost of each phase. - Site Control: A copy of the deed, purchase and sale agreement, option agreement, or other document to prove that the applicant has site control; or the property owner's written consent to the application and to the proposed project.
-If site control is not established, please explain in detail. - Project Scope: An itemized project scope, with details describing each item and its estimated cost. - Cost Estimate: Professionally prepared appraisals; or professionally prepared cost estimates (or detailed cost estimate with full explanation by line item and back-up material). - Feasibility: List and explain all further action or steps that will be required for completion of the project, such as environmental assessments, zoning or other permits and approvals, agreement on terms of any required conservation, affordability, or historic preservation restrictions, subordination agreements, and any known or potential barriers or impediments to project implementation.
+Include a work plan showing the anticipated steps or phases for completion of the project and the timing and estimated cost of each phase. - Checklist: Check off and address each criterion that applies to your proposal on the checklists that are on pages 4-8 of this Application. - Site Control: A copy of the deed, purchase and sale agreement, option agreement, or other document to prove that the applicant has site control; or the property owner's written consent to the application and to the proposed project.
+If site control is not established, please explain in detail. - Project Scope: An itemized project scope, with details describing each item and its estimated cost. - Cost Estimate: Professionally prepared appraisal; or professionally prepared cost estimate (or detailed cost estimate with full explanation by line item and back-up material).
+Large projects, historic preservation projects in particular, may require the assistance of a professional consultant. - Feasibility: List and explain all further action or steps that will be required for completion of the project, such as environmental assessments, zoning or other permits and approvals, agreement on terms of any required conservation, affordability, or historic preservation restrictions, subordination agreements, and any known or potential barriers or impediments to project implementation. - Maps: - USGS topographical map, assessors map, and/or other map as appropriate, showing the location of the project. - Photographs of the site, building, structure, and/or other subject for which the application is made.